 This bank is the apex bank for providing capital for agriculture and rural development.
 Its main objective is to provide financial assistance to farmers, small entrepreneurs, hand craftsmen for rural development.

 NABARD was established on 12 July 1982 on the recommendation of the "Sivaraman Committee" with an authorized capital of Rs 100 crore.
 It had the same contribution from the Government of India and the Reserve Bank.
-NABARD is headquartered in Mumbai .
+NABARD is headquartered in Mumbai.
 NABARD has 28 regional offices operating in the country.
-NABARD has direct relationship with the Reserve Bank.
+NABARD has a direct relationship with the Reserve Bank.

-NABARD can avail loans from Government of India, Reserve Bank, World Bank and other agencies.
-NABARD provides short term, medium term and long term loans to cooperative banks, regional rural banks etc. NABARD also introduced Kisan Credit Card Scheme which is agriculture Proved to be extremely beneficial for the region.
+NABARD can avail of loans from the Government of India, Reserve Bank, World Bank, and other agencies.
+NABARD provides short-term, medium-term, and long-term loans to cooperative banks, regional rural banks, etc. NABARD also introduced Kisan Credit Card Scheme which is agriculture Proved to be extremely beneficial for the region.

-Regional Rural Banks were started to provide banking facility to the rural population - farmers, laborers and small entrepreneurs.
+Regional Rural Banks were started to provide banking facilities to the rural population - farmers, laborers, and small entrepreneurs.
 These banks promote the development of rural areas economically.
-So on 5 October simultaneously 5 regional rural banks - Moradabad , Gorakhpur (U.P.), Bhiwani (Haryana), Jaipur (Rajasthan), Malda (West Bengal).
-Its main objective is to provide banking facilities to the far flung rural areas.
-On the recommendation of Vijay Kelkar committee, a new regional rural bank was banned.
-The ratio of capital of central, state and promoter bank in these banks is 50:15. : 35 happens.
+So on 5 October simultaneously 5 regional rural banks - Moradabad, Gorakhpur (U.P.), Bhiwani (Haryana), Jaipur (Rajasthan), Malda (West Bengal).
+Its main objective is to provide banking facilities to far-flung rural areas.
+On the recommendation of the Vijay Kelkar committee, a new regional rural bank was banned.
+The ratio of the capital of the central, state, and promoter banks in these banks is 50:15. : 35 happens.
 Currently, all the states except Sikkim and Goa have Regional Rural Banks.

 SIDBI was established on 2 April 1990.
 Its headquarter is located in Lucknow and its 5 regional offices are located across the country.
 Banks in the category of small and medium industries, in which the invested capital does not exceed Rs 10 crore.
 And many people get employment in the development of these industries.

-Small Industries Development Bank can get foreign loans from foreign institutions in addition to Indian capital market and foreign currency loans are also provided to small scale industries under single window service.
+Small Industries Development Bank can get foreign loans from foreign institutions in addition to the Indian capital market and foreign currency loans are also provided to small-scale industries under single window service.

 SIDBI has made its place among the top 30 development banks in the world.